 NOTE: It is child resource of existing Resource Type <AE> or <node>.

-Detailed information of new resource types are described in clause 8.4.4.1.1.1.
+Detailed information of new resource types is described in clause 8.4.4.1.1.1.

 8.4.4.1.1.1 Resource Type <backgroundDataTransfer>

 The <backgroundDataTransfer> resource represents the characteristics information (e.g. desired communication window, traffic policy, etc.) of a request for background data transfer and corresponding Underlying Network traffic policy.
 This information may be scheduled at application level processing.
 This resource type is used to share and negotiate information with other entities such as the underlying network entity (server NSE) which may optimize the background data transfer in the Underlying Network for AE/CSE.